brcnitk/IPv6-Deployment-Workshop/IPSec/README.md

 To simulate the topology shown above, we will today create our own logical interfaces and then make connections in the Oracle VM Virtualbox Manager.
 1. In the topology, diagram we see that each device (Clients have 1 interface - enp0s3 and Gateways have 2 interfaces each - *enp0s3* and *enp0s8*"
    - *enp0s3* interface of comp1 is connected to *enp0s3* interface of gateway-1.
 To do this, follow these steps:

-      -
+   - *enp0s8* interface of gateway-1 is connected to *enp0s8* interface of gateway-2.
+To do this, follow these steps:

-   - *enp0s8* interface of gateway-1 is connected to
+   - *enp0s3* interface of gateway-2 is connected to *enp0s3* interface of comp2.
+To do this, follow these steps: